abap-things/zac/README.md

 A code template consists of two text categories: static text with possible substitution elements and script language elements.
 Script language elements are prefixed with a predefined comment string, while static text includes all other types of text.
 The template is processed sequentially: static text is output as is, substitution elements are replaced with their current variable values, and script elements are executed in a classic imperative mode.

-The script language incorporates elements of ABAP and supports the following features (BNF grammar is available in https://github.com/abap-things/zac/blob/master/src/zcl_ac_parser.clas.abap):
+The script language incorporates elements of ABAP and supports the following features:
 1. String and integer literals.
 2. Evaluation of string, integer, and logical expressions using:
 - Arithmetic operations: unary plus/minus, addition, subtraction, multiplication, and division;